1930-1959 Timeline

 Lake Sambell with Caravan Park in foreground – 2021 (aerial view)

-Beechworth Shire engineer R.E.
-Carter advocates for improvements to the lake and the surrounding area in order to encourage tourism in Beechworth.
+Beechworth Shire engineer Reg Carter advocates for improvements to the lake and the surrounding area in order to encourage tourism in Beechworth.
 Financed mainly by grants from the Tourist Development Authority, the Caravan Park is developed and in 1961 Lake Sambell is enlarged and a small section of the lake is cordoned off to create a freshwater swimming pool.
 In 1964 the lake embankment is raised to increase the surface water area from 28 to 37 acres while at the other end of the lake, fronting Albert Road, the reserve will eventually feature a Chinese garden which includes several ponds honouring the district’s Chinese gold rush pioneers.
 An artificial sandy beach, barbecue/picnic area, floating diving platform and a small jetty will also be added around the lake.

 1959